dhivyapadmanaban/PyBer_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/83181834/119712371-5e436d80-be15-11eb-8948-2d688a1228a8.png)

 - Average fare per ride and average fare per driver is more in Rural.
-To bring down the numbers and distribute the data better, we should either increase the rides or decrease the number of drivers.
+To bring down the numbers and distribute the data better for Rural, we should either increase the rides or limit the number of drivers.
-- Average fare per ride is more in suburban city, increasing the rides will help riders get good deal on their rides.
+- Average fare per ride is more in suburban city, increasing the rides in the same route will help riders get good deal on their rides.
 - Average fare per driver is very less for Urban city.
-Decreasing the driver count will result in better pay for drivers.
+Include new routes will results in rides numbers thereby average driver fare will be increased.